Lieutenant Olivia Benson

 Played by Mariska Hargitay

-Emmy and Golden Globe Award winner Mariska Hargitay stars as Olivia Benson, a dedicated and emotionally-driven detective and commanding officer of New York City’s Special Victims Unit in Wolf Films/Universal Television’s “Law & Order: Special Victims Unit,” now in its 19th season.
+Emmy and Golden Globe Award winner Mariska Hargitay stars as Lieutenant Olivia Benson, a dedicated and emotionally-driven detective and commanding officer of New York City's Special Victims Unit on NBC's "Law & Order: Special Victims Unit," now in its 20th season.
 She also serves as executive producer and director of the show.

 Hargitay has garnered eight Emmy nominations for Lead Actress in a Drama Series, winning the 2006 Emmy Award for that category.
 She has also received two Golden Globe nominations for Lead Actress in a Drama Series, winning the award in 2005, in addition to six SAG nominations for Outstanding Performance by a Female Actor in a Drama Series.
 In 2017, she received her fourth Gracie Award for Outstanding Female Lead in a Drama.
 In 2013, Hargitay was honored with a star on the Hollywood Walk of Fame, next to the star of her mother, screen legend Jayne Mansfield.